envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 ```

 Q:: What are the pros of using graphs?
-A:: 1.Relationships (some data needs to be in a graph form)
+A:: 1.
+Relationships (some data needs to be in a graph form)

 Q:: What are the cons of using graphs?
-A:: 1.Scaling is hard (they can get complicated, you need a big company or at least a lot of resources and engineering power to make sure that you build graphs that scale well)
+A:: 1.
+Scaling is hard (they can get complicated, you need a big company or at least a lot of resources and engineering power to make sure that you build graphs that scale well)

 Q:: What is an algorithm?
 A:: Steps to complete a desired action in computers.
 Technically all functions are algorithms.